Home

 If the project employs technologies that are very commonly used, it might not be additional because it is likely that the carbon offset benefits do not play a decisive role in making the project viable.

-test appropriate for one type of project (e.g., a simple regulatory test for methane flaring, where there is no reason to do the project if not required by law) might not be sufficient for other kinds of projects (e.g., energy efficiency, where there could be plenty of reasons for doing a project besides complying with regulations).
+Which test is best suited to validate additionality depends on the type of project.
+An additionality test appropriate for one type of project (e.g., a simple regulatory test for methane flaring, where there is no reason to do the project if not required by law) might not be sufficient for other kinds of projects (e.g., energy efficiency, where there could be plenty of reasons for doing a project besides complying with regulations).

 The main issue with project-based additionality testing is that the determination of whether aproject is additional can be quite subjective.
 A developer can claim that their project’s IRR was too low without a carbon revenue stream, and that the carbon revenues therefore made the project viable.
 But who can really determine what level of IRR is acceptable to a given company, and thus whether the additionality demonstration is valid?
-Such additionality claims can only be tested with access to internal company information relating to the financing of the project, yet this information is in most cases confidential.
+Such additionality claims can only be tested with access to internal company information relating to the financing of the project, yet this informationis in most cases confidential.

 Source: WWF Germany, March 2008, Making Sense of the Voluntary Carbon Market: A Comparison of Carbon Offset Standards, Anja Kollmuss (SEI-US), Helge Zink (Tricorona), Clifford Polycarp (SEI-US), pages 15 and 16.